rodrigopivi/Chatito/spec.md

 - Entities: Special keywords with special behaviors used to declare the sentence combinations
 - Sentences: 4 space indented text lines after an entity definition
 - Definition order: It does not matter if an entity is defined after it is being referenced
-- Comments: Lines of text starting with '//' (no spaces before)
+- Comments: Lines of text starting with '//' or '#' (no spaces before)
+- Imports: Lines of text starting with 'import' keyword followed by a relative filepath
 - Entity arguments: Optional key-values that can be declared at intents and slot definitions

 ### 2.1 - Entities